ARM-software/arm-trusted-firmware/docs/firmware-design.md

 address is platform dependent but it is usually located in a Trusted ROM area.
 The BL1 data section is copied to trusted SRAM at runtime.

-On the ARM FVP port, BL1 code starts execution from the reset vector at address `0x00000000` (trusted ROM).
-The BL1 data section is copied to the start of trusted SRAM at address `0x04000000`.
+On the ARM development platforms, BL1 code starts execution from the reset vector defined by the constant `BL1_RO_BASE`.
+The BL1 data section is copied to the top of trusted SRAM as defined by the constant `BL1_RW_BASE`.

-On the Juno ARM development platform port, BL1 code starts execution at `0x0BEC0000` (FLASH).
-The BL1 data section is copied to trusted SRAM at address `0x04001000.

 The functionality implemented by this stage is as follows.